LondonTheatreDirect/ltd-wordpress-plugin/README.txt

 5. On the 'Import Settings' tab, either choose what you'd like to import, or import everything with a single click

+== Documentation and How-to ==

+For instructions, documentation and tutorials, check out the [Plugin Website](https://wordpress.londontheatredirect.com)

 == Frequently Asked Questions ==

 = Do I need to be a London Theatre Direct partner to use the plugin? =